Roman Bolbocian

 Roman Bolbocian (born 13 May 1987) is a Moldovan/Greek footballer who currently plays for Digenis Oroklinis as a midfielder.

 Born in Moldova, in 2005, he received a Greek passport.

 Career

 Bolbocian was born in Moldova, but moved to Greece when was 10.
 He began his career with a Greek club Skoda Xanthi.
-In Greece he also played for Asteras Tripoli and Ilioupoli, before moving to Bulgaria in February 2010, signing a contract with Lokomotiv Plovdiv.
+In Greece he also played for Asteras Tripolis and Ilioupoli, before moving to Bulgaria in February 2010, signing a contract with Lokomotiv Plovdiv.